defiprime/defiprime1/_posts/2019-04-01-custodial_services.md

 metadescription: Custodian, is a specialized financial institution responsible for safeguarding a firm's or individual's financial assets and is not engaged in "traditional" commercial or consumer/retail banking.
 category: products
 ---
-Custodian, is a specialized financial institution responsible for safeguarding a firm's or individual's financial assets and is not engaged in "traditional" commercial or consumer/retail banking.
+In old fashioned Finance Industry, the custodian is a specialized financial institution responsible for safeguarding a firm's or individual's financial assets and is not engaged in "traditional" commercial or consumer/retail banking.
+Custodial services in DeFi it is wallets, apps, and dashboards for managing your cryptocurrencies and assets.

 ### [MetaMask](https://metamask.io/) ![](/images/ether.png)